-It is estimated that by the year 2020 it will generate more employment than that generated by workforce, government jobs, or public service.
-The number of work positions that this implie, according to research carried out by New Frontier Data, is of 250.000.
+It is estimated that by the year 2020 the cannabis industry will generate more employment than what is currently generated by the private sector, government jobs, or public service — a total of 250,000 positions per year, according to research carried out by New Frontier Data.

-These projections are based on the 32 states in which marijuana is already legal — for medicinal use in 25 states and recreational adult-use in 9.
-Progressive legalization in other parts of the country will enlarge the measured effects.
+These projections are based on the 32 states in which marijuana is already legal, 25 of which for medicinal use and 9 for recreational adult-use.
+Progressive legalization in other parts of the country will allow for a more complete analysis.

-With the flexibilization of the law, more and more entrepreneurs are entering the “cannabusiness”.
+With growing legalization, more and more entrepreneurs are getting into “cannabusiness”.
 A long tradition of bans on the use of cannabis is giving way to investment in an ever-expanding business.

-Because of this progressive flexibilization, many brands and businesses are being built around a long forbidden product, there is a huge amount of companies being born around a product that was prohibited for years.
-For this reason, the cannabis market is naturally encountering difficulties associated with this past prohibition and the stigma its consumption might have in certain contexts.
+Because of this progressive flexibilization, many brands and businesses are being built around a long forbidden product, there is a huge amount of companies being constructed around a product that was prohibited for years.
+For this reason, the cannabis market is naturally encountering difficulties associated with this past prohibition and the stigma that has been associated with its consumption.

 “Employment in this market may represent difficulties.
 People from different segments (engineering or marketing) are apprehensive about the industry and do not want to damage their reputation by working in it.”—Steve Albarran.